bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - What are the main revenue streams for the client?
 - What are the client’s values and how do they align with their business strategies?
 - Can you describe the organizational structure of the client’s company?
-- Who are the decision-makers and key stakeholders in the projects we will be consulting on?
-- What goals does the client hope to achieve with this project (e.g., increase sales, improve user experience, expand market share)?
-- Are there specific financial or time constraints the client is dealing with?
 - What are the client’s business objectives for the next 1-5 years?

 <details>